Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/11-Reactive-ProgrammingPt.1/Lesson11.md

 ![Marble_TimeLine](assets/Marble_TimeLine.png)

-The following diagram shows a simple description of a hypothetical event stream, with events represented by colored bubbles drawn at intermittent time intervals:
+Here, our diagram shows a simple description of a hypothetical event stream, with events represented by colored bubbles drawn at intermittent time intervals:

 ![Marble_diagram_breakdown](assets/Marble_diagram_breakdown.png) </br>
 In the above diagram, pay particular attention to these symbols: